Bigorange8801/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A direct way to tag each piece of the webpage layout.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+ Inline does not clear content to drop to the next line.
+Inline will ignore width and height and top and bottom margin settings.

 3. What are the 4 areas of the box model?

+Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It will center the selected property on the cross axis

 5. Explain why git is valuable to a team of developers.

+git always teams to access each others work and make changes while keeping the original in tact.
+It is a good portfolio think tank tool.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.